se-research/OpenDaVINCI/README.md

 OpenDaVINCI is a compact middleware OpenDaVINCI written entirely in standard C++.
 It runs on a variety of POSIX-compatible OS.
 And Windows.

-You will find its full documentation and getting started guides here: http://opendavinci.readthedocs.org/en/latest/
+You will find its full documentation and getting started guides here: http://docs.opendavinci.org

+You will find its API documentation here: http://api.opendavinci.org

 You will find different projects that are using OpenDaVINCI here: http://opendavinci.cse.chalmers.se/www/index.html